birkirbrynjarsson/dotfiles/README.md

 - Back ups your application settings in a safe directory (e.g. Dropbox)
 - Syncs your application settings among all your workstations
 - Restores your configuration on any fresh install in one command line

+If you try out mackup, do create a `.mackup.cfg` and explicitly list the applications you want it used with.
+Mackup stores preferences in a cloud service (e.g. Dropbox) and symlinks everything from there, so be cautious.

 ## Credits
 Many thanks to the [dotfiles community](http://dotfiles.github.io/) and creatores there.
 My aliases, settings and more are sourced from many of repositories found there.